-Surfaces to be clean, dry (damp okay, but not wet) and 13 C or higher with no rain expected for 24 hours (or longer in cool conditions.)
+Surfaces to be clean, dry and 5 C or higher with no rain expected for 24 hours (or longer in cool conditions.)

-Generally start on the wall at the deep end and cut in to the top or tile line, and move around to the 2 long sides.
+Generally, start on the wall at the deep end and cut in to the top or tile line, and move around to the 2 long sides.
 Then coat the end wall and then coat the 2 side walls, (about a metre along) followed by a strip across the bottom.
 Then complete bands across the pool.
 For a complete details see Section 13.

-- Cutting In; After the 20 mins standing pour (half) the material into a roller tray (or other vessel) and use a brush or roller to cut in.
-Use correct nap roller for the surface profile. - If too sticky, (you will soon know), then add Epotec Thinners.
-The best way is to half fill an empty hardener tin with Epotec Thinners, and then pour some of that into the tray, (about 5%) and mix in.
+- Cutting In; After mixing pour (half) the material into a roller tray (or other vessel) and use a brush or roller to cut in.
+Use correct nap roller for the surface profile. - If too sticky, (you will soon know), then add Supplied Thinners.
+The best way is to half fill an empty hardener tin with supplied Thinners, and then pour some of that into the tray, (about 5%) and mix in.
 If okay to apply, then continue.
-(Or add some more thinners) - Note: A little thinner makes a big difference to the viscosity. - Once you have figured out how much thinners the first pack needs, add the same amount for the remaining packs as used in that coat, with the empty hardener tin as a measuring device.
+(Or add some more thinners as it starts to thicken up) - Note: A little thinner makes a big difference to the viscosity.

+• Once you have figured out how much thinners the first pack needs, add the same amount for the remaining packs as used in that coat, with the empty hardener tin as a measuring device.